ETS-PoliTO/esp32-sniffer/README.md

   </p>
 </p>

-This project is using [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) (ESP-IDF) and has been tested on ESP-WROOM-32 module with esp-idf v3.2.
+This project is using [Espressif IoT Development Framework](https://github.com/espressif/esp-idf) (ESP-IDF) and has been tested on ESP-WROOM-32 module and esp-idf `v3.2`.

 An overview of the full project can be found [here](https://j4nn0.github.io/doc/ets_presentation.pdf).

 This firmware is written with the purpose to sniff probe request packets sent by smartphones that are looking for Wi-Fi connection.
 When the Wi-Fi connection is active on the smartphone, it will send in broadcast (in all channels frequencies) a probe request messagge asking if there is some free Wi-Fi or some known ones (i.e. the smartphone knows the password for that Wi-Fi).
 The ESP will sniff it and extract different types of informations.

-From each sniffed packet the following informations is taken:
+From each sniffed packet the following informations are taken:

 - MAC of the smartphone that has sent the request
 - SSID of the wifi to which the request is sent
-- The timestamp when the request is sent
+- The Timestamp of when the request was sent
-- RSSI
+- Received Signal Strength Indicator (RSSI)
-- Sequence Number
+- Sequence Number (SN)
 - HT Capabilities Info

 After each minute these informations are sent to a [server](https://github.com/ETS-PoliTO/ETS-Server) and processed.